-Their stunning lavender colored feathers have make this chicken one of the most popular breeds around right now.
+Their stunning lavender colored feathers have made this chicken one of the most popular breeds around right now.

 Orpingtons are well known for being very docile and friendly.
 They have also built a reputation of being a reliable egg layer.

 Whilst the Orpington breed family has always been popular, the lavender color is a relatively recent addition.